Drug & Alcohol Rehab Centers In Arizona

 Although heroin is the least abused of all drugs in Arizona, its availability continues to increase while the demand and distribution networks throughout the United States increase as well.

 Heroin is a highly addictive, synthetic drug derived from opiate.
-Much like morphine, it acts as a depressant that affects the body's nervous system, dampening or numbing the individual's ability to perceive pain.
-As soon as an individual inhales or injects the heroin, the drug goes to the brain, through the blood, creating a surge of euphoria (“rush”)
+Much like morphine, it acts as athat affects the body's nervous system, dampening or numbing the individual's ability to perceive pain.
+As soon as an individual inhales or injects the heroin, the drug goes to the brain, through the blood, creating a surge of euphoria (“rush”).

 This might seem all pleasant for its user, but the effects of heroin are very dangerous, affecting the user's ability to perceive things around him, speed of his reflexes and ability to make coherent decisions.

 Methamphetamine abuse is a very big problem in the state of Arizona, particularly in Phoenix, where it appears to be the drug of choice.
 Although the number of meth lab incidents has decreased, the amount of actual methamphetamine seizures by authorities seems to be growing in number by the year.